irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 inappropriate, or the repeated posting of off-topic material, on these lists and discussion forums will not be tolerated.
-Moderators will respond to harassing or disruptive behaviour with either a warning, or temporarily or permanently suspend posting rights, based on the seriousness and history of the behaviour.
+Moderators will respond to harassing or disruptive behaviour with either a warning, by temporarily suspending posting rights, or they may, after consultation with the IRTF Chair, permanently suspend posting rights for an individual, based on the seriousness and history of the behaviour.

 Participants that have concerns about, or wish to appeal against, a moderation decision should raise their concern with the IRTF Chair.
 If